Iker-Goni/CSE284_IBD_methods_comparison/README.md

 pip install matplotlib
 pip install pandas
 ```
+plink v1.9, germline, Beagle 4.1, and Beagle 5.5 are also required.
+Follow the steps below for installation.

 ## Instructions to reproduce results
 For reference, all scripts should be run from the root directory (unless otherwise specified) in order to run properly.
-Download plink v1.9, germline, Beagle 4.1, and Beagle 5.5 from their respective websites and store them in a directory ```tools/```
+Download plink v1.9, germline, Beagle 4.1, and Beagle 5.5 from their respective websites and store them in a directory ```tools/```.

 ### Obtain VCF file
 We started with the ps2 data from problem 3 in .bed, .bim, and .fam format, which you can find in ```data/```.
 First the data must be converted to a VCF file: